Rhys grew up in Bro Morgannwg and recently returned after living away. Now, he's out to explore parts of his hometown he's rarely ventured.

-On the whole, the only noise you will hear throughout the 7.4km of the walk are your footsteps and the wind blowing.
+On the whole, the only noises you will hear throughout the 7.4km of the walk are your footsteps and the wind blowing.
 The silence of rural Wales is incredibly calming, and heading into the woodland you're hit with an immediate change.
-Birdsong echoes loudly through the trees and you will suddenly feel like you have entered into a new world.
+Birdsong echoes loudly through the trees and you will suddenly feel like you have entered a new world.
 As you continue deeper into the forest towards St. Donats, you will feel the history of this woodland grip you.

 Shipwrecks and a Lighthouse...

 Continuing out of the woodland heading past the castle entrance on your right, you step out onto a busy road that you head down for 5 minutes before turning right into a layby and an entrance of some playing fields.
 Here you are reunited with the sea and the Wales Coast Path and are now on the last leg of your journey!

 Walking along cliff tops with the seagulls gliding past, you now follow the Wales Coast Path signs all the way back to Nash Point Car Park.
 Heading through woodland paths, open fields and rugged tracks for 1.5km, you will come face to face with the towering figure of 200-year-old Nash Point Lighthouse which marks the end of the journey!
 Despite the lighthouse shining across the Bristol Channel from 1832, shipwrecks were still common in these parts during heavy storms, most notably the 'Ben y Gloe' shipwreck during a storm in October 1886.